-Danielle Droitsch is the Washington, DC-based Director of US Policy at The Pembina Institute, a Canadian environmental think tank.
-She monitors US energy policy as it relates to climate, oilsands, and clean energy, provide expertise to organizations in the US about Canadian energy policy, and acts as an official spokesperson for Pembina on energy-related issues.
+Danielle Droitsch is the director of the Canada Project for the Natural Resources Defense Council.
+She monitors US energy policy as it relates to climate, oilsands, and clean energy, provide expertise to organizations in the US about Canadian energy policy.

-You can contact Danielle Droitsch through the Pembina Institute.
+You can contact Danielle Droitsch through the NRDC.

 What do you actually do in your job?

 If you were to boil it down, I make information generated by Pembina relevant to a U.S. audience.
 I am also responsible for drafting briefing notes and backgrounders on key issues such as greenhouse gas emissions, U.S./Canadian climate policy, clean energy policies and, most recently, First Nations health issues relating to oil sands.
 I meet with US decision-makers on a regular basis and we work as often as possible with other U.S. non-governmental organizations.

 What is the hardest thing about your job?
 Keeping up with the day-to-day pace of Washington DC.

 What do you most enjoy about it?
 I enjoy working with people who care about Canada’s environment.
 I am particularly interested in learning about the solutions.
 While these environmental issues all seem overwhelming, there are plenty of solutions that just don’t get discussed enough.

 Where were you born and raised?
 Born in Washington, DC and raised in Arlington, Virginia.

 What did you study?
 While I have studied history and law, you might say I seek to learn something new every day.